The Challenge

 Can I play alone?

-Yes of course.
-However, we recommend playing in pairs to hasten the play.
-Plus, whatever golf challenge you decide to take on, it’ll be more fun with mates!
+Yes of course, you would still have to select the "Create a team" option when you click the register button.
+We do recommend playing in pairs to hasten the play.
+Plus, whatever golf challenge you decide to take on, it’ll be more fun with mates

 I’m an amateur at golf.
 Can I take on the challenge?